Champions Trophy final talking points

 India and Pakistan meet in the Champions Trophy final at The Oval on Sunday.

-Here, we take a look at some of the main talking points from the clash between the two great rivals.
+Here, Press Association Sport takes a look at some of the main talking points from the clash between the two great rivals.

 BIG MATCH?
 ERR.
 YES!